Alex-web100/shaving_code/README.md

-Unzip files to use test point clouds
+Unzip files in 'saved_pointclouds' to use test point clouds

+Virtual environment specifications can be found in 'search-algorithms'